whitebrandy/CS200-SP-2021/how-to-contrib/libreoffice.md

 #### Engineering Steering Committe

 The Engineering Steering Committe, also known as the "ESC", is one of the first pillars of LibreOffice, but it is not itself part of the three bodies such as the BoD, MC and Members that compose the Document Foundation.
-Summarized, the ESC is the group within LibreOffice consists of their many engineers, all with the task of providing technological advice and strategizing on specific matters in order to achieve numerous end goals to better the different projects carried out by the TDF and/or LibreOffice.
+Summarized, the ESC is the group within LibreOffice that consists of many engineers with numerous and diverse backgrounds, all with the task of providing technological advice and strategizing on specific matters in order to achieve numerous end goals to better the different projects carried out by the TDF and/or LibreOffice.

 #### Advisory Board

-Inside of LibreOffice, there exists also an advisory board with a forum for different organizations to privide financial or other means of support (like technical proposals and strategic technical advice).
-All of these logistics and pre-determinations are lead by the as determined the BoD.
+Inside of LibreOffice, there exists also an advisory board with a forum for different organizations to provide financial or other means of support (like technical proposals and strategic technical advice).
+All of these logistics and pre-determinations are lead by the BoD.
 It is also possible to meet with the BoD, and these members of their advisory board also provides help to the project.
 Thhese different groups and companies basically represent The Document Foundation's supporters and to provide the BoD with as much help as possible to better the LibreOffice project.
 Some of the memebrs that are part of the Advisory Board include: **Gnome, Google, SPI, FSF, Kopano b.v., allotropia software GmbH, Adfinis SyGroup, RedHat, etc.**

 #### Sources